daviddiener/diener-brothers-hugo/content/english/blog/job_assignments/index.md

 }
 ```

-Any building implementing this interface becomes a valid job provider, making the system infinitely extensible.
+Any building implementing this interface becomes a valid job provider.
+Want to add a new profession?
+Just implement the interface.
+The system scales naturally as Grey grows.

-## Technical Deep Dive: How It Works

-### **The Preview Generation Pipeline**
+### Under the Hood: Making It Work

+The magic happens through a streamlined pipeline that feels instant to players:

-1. **Unit Pickup Detection**: HandManager detects when you grab a unit
+1. **Divine Hand Detection**: When you grab a unit, our HandManager triggers the job preview system
-2. **Building Scan**: System queries all buildings implementing IJobRoleProvider
+2. **Building Query**: The system scans all buildings implementing IJobRoleProvider
-3. **Icon Creation**: JobPreviewUI generates SVG-based role icons
+3. **Icon Generation**: SVG-based job icons appear instantly above compatible buildings
-4. **Billboard Attachment**: Icons are attached to buildings with 3D billboard behavior
+4. **3D Billboard Display**: Icons exist in 3D space but always face the camera for perfect visibility
-5. **Real-Time Updates**: Previews update as you move the unit around the world
+5. **Real-Time Updates**: Everything updates smoothly as you move the unit around

-### **SVG-Powered Job Icons**
-We chose SVG rendering for job preview icons because they:

-- **Scale Perfectly**: Crystal clear at any distance or resolution
-- **Lightweight**: Minimal memory footprint for dozens of simultaneous previews
-- **Customizable**: Easy to modify colors, shapes, and styles
-- **Performance Optimized**: Hardware-accelerated rendering through Godot's 2D system

-### **3D Billboard Rendering System**
-Our job previews exist in 3D space but always face the camera:
+**Why SVG Icons?** We chose SVG rendering because it gives us crisp, scalable icons that look perfect at any distance while using minimal memory.
+When you're holding a worker above a bustling town, dozens of job previews can appear simultaneously without affecting performance.

+**Billboard Magic**: The trickiest part was making 2D icons work seamlessly in 3D space:

 ```csharp
 // Billboard behavior ensures perfect visibility